 On the morning of the event I trawled the streets of Leeds in attempt to find an inviting little artisan cafe where I could enjoy some lovely fresh, locally-sourced produce for breakfast.
 However, having not done my research beforehand (embarrassing admission from a travel blogger!)
 I ended up in Cafe Nero, chain-drinking coffee in an attempt to both wake me up (I may have discovered Brew Dog the night before) and settle my nerves.

 I arrived at the event early (I’ve never really done the whole fashionably late thing, it’s just not in my nature) and was quite pleased to be greeted by three other smiley faces waiting at the door – Amy from Hardy Traveller, Eileen from Follow That Bug, and Nigel from Uneven Toast.
-Three quickly became five as we were joined by Clare from The Wayfarer Diaries and Danielle from While I’m Young and Skinny (it’s a turn of phrase; she’s not skinny).
+Three quickly became five as we were joined by Clare from The Wayfarer Diaries and Danielle from While I’m Young.

 What was instantly refreshing was that – unlike the majority of social situations – there was no need for small talk to determine whether we had anything in common; we were all there because of a united passion for writing and an insatiable desire to explore the world.
 I like to think that people with a passion for travel are generally open-minded, non-judgmental, and curious by nature, and I certainly found that to be true of the people I met at Blog At The Beach.
 Everyone I spoke to seemed genuinely interested in my blog and my travels, and were all keen to share their blogging experience, knowledge, tips and advice with others.